City Council must keep its promise to provide free menstrual products in city shelters

 Last year, the mayor and city councillors committed to making sure free menstrual products are provided in city shelters, drop-ins, respite centres, and community centres.
 Now, they need to make it happen - by including it in the City’s 2019 budget being debated right now.

-This Wednesday, Mayor Tory’s budget committee will be voting on the city budget.
+This week City Council will be voting on the city budget.
 This is our chance to make sure city council keeps their promise to marginalized menstruators - making sure they have access to the period products they need.

 That’s why Progress Toronto is working with The Period Purse to help you take action on menstrual equity.